dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 ## Prerequisites

-To get the most out of this book I recommend that you’re experienced enough to build a simple front-end web application.
+To get the most out of this book I recommend that you’re familiar with:

-Specifically you need to be familiar with:

 * HTML
 * SVG